大阪

 When the sun sets, Dotonbori transforms into a playground for night owls.
 The area is packed with open-bar karaoke spots where you can sing your heart out while enjoying all-you-can-drink deals.
 For those looking to experience Osaka’s vibrant bar scene, head to hidden izakayas (Japanese pubs) tucked away in narrow alleys or trendy rooftop bars with stunning city views.
 Clubbing in Shinsaibashi is also a must, with popular spots like Giraffe and Club Joule offering a mix of EDM, hip-hop, and J-pop beats until the early morning.

-Some bars and izakayas have a nomihodai (all-you-can-drink) option—a great deal if you’re planning a long night out!
+• Tips: Try side alleys for cheaper, quieter eats; look for nomihodai (all-you-can-drink) deals; expect crowds.
+Some bars and izakayas have a Nomihodai (All-you-can-drink) option, a great deal if you're planning a long night out.

 Umeda Sky Building